-Sonia R. Hillios is an award winning sci-fi/fantasy artist who's done Star Trek and Star Wars paintings for Hamilton plates, DC comics, novels, trading cards, magazine covers, lithographs etc., and her work is gorgeous!
+Sonia R. Hillios has done Star Trek and Star Wars art for Hamilton plates, DC comics, novels, trading cards, magazine covers, lithographs etc., and her work is gorgeous!
 And she's one of the nicest people you'll ever deal with.
 You can see more of her work at soniahillios.com (will open in new window/tab).
 I bought some of her originals in the late 1990's, and then later bought some more during a once-in-a-lifetime sale for past customers, as I couldn't let the deals go by.
 But I need the money back more than I need the paintings now.

-So now's your chance to buy some of these one-of-a-kind paintings, most below appraised value, and reasonably close offers are considered.
-And start making offers already, ok?
-(See bottom of the page for the Buy All price.)
-All come with an appraisal from a professional appraiser Sonia uses, and some appraisals are more than 15 years old.
-I think that Sonia's art is a bargain compared to what you can pay for some fancy Trek lithographs and Cibachrome prints, some of which list for $3000-4000, and those are COPIES folks, not the original.
+So now's your chance to buy some of these one-of-a-kind paintings, well below appraised value.
+I think that Sonia's art is a bargain compared to what you can pay for some fancy lithographs and Cibachrome prints, some of which list for $3000-4000, and those are COPIES folks, not the original.
 If you have that kind of money, why not buy an original in the same ballpark?
 Why pay $3000-$8500 for a lithograph there's 500-2500 of, just because it's signed by most of the cast of one of the shows, who will be signing stuff for years to come, when you could own an original painting of published art for less?
 You don't need to be Spock to see the logic in that.
-And compared to what some original pen & ink (black & white art) small comic book cover art sells for, even more recent ones by big name artists, and compared to Alex Ross original comic cover paintings that sell for $60,000+, and what other Trek artists ask for their paintings, these paintings are a steal.
+And compared to what some original pen & ink (black & white art) and painted small comic book cover art sells for, even more recent ones by big name artists, and what other Trek artists ask for theirs, these are a steal.

 There's a notice taped on the back that is supposed to stay with the art, basically stating that all copyrights and reproduction rights to the images are reserved by Paramount and the artist, and that you can't reproduce the art in any form without permission.
 This means you can't go making posters and lithographs and the like from the originals without permission or paying a licensing fee to Paramount.
-And don't hotlink to the pics from here to use elsewhere either, that's illegal bandwidth theft.
+And don't hotlink to the pics from here to use elsewhere either, that's bandwidth theft.
 Thanks.

 All art is hand painted by Sonia using a variety of techniques, including airbrush.
 Framed with "acrylic glazing" (plastic type), not glass, so they're much safer to ship.
 Shipping estimates will vary by carrier and other factors.
-I don't do Fed-Ex, as I have no business account or status, so UPS will likely be the carrier of choice, or possibly the Post Office.
+UPS will likely be the carrier of choice, or possibly the Post Office.

-Now for the list of paintings.
 Clicking on "View" will open the pictures in a new window/tab, so you don't have to keep hitting "back" and reloading this page.
-There will be some reflections and some glare spots in some pics, mostly near the bottom, can't be helped, but rest assured the matting is all the same color all around, with no waving in it.
 Due to camera quirks, some background "suns" or white spots appear larger/brighter than in person, some frames will have reflection spots, and colors may be off a little, as everyone's monitor settings are different.
 I tweaked things so they looked reasonably close on my monitor.
 "Image area" refers to the dimensions of the art showing inside the mat.

 "Deanna Troi" − Made for the Star Trek Next Generation Porcelain Card Collection from Hamilton.
-Waist-up portrait painting of our favorite Betazoid counselor, as played by Marina Sirtis.
+Waist-up portrait of our favorite Betazoid counselor, as played by Marina Sirtis.
 Beautiful!
-Nicely framed/matted in 2-level black metal.
-Framed size is 22"Wx29"H, painting is about 18"x24", image area is about 15.5"x20.5".
+Nicely framed & matted in 2-level black metal.
+Framed size is 22"Wx29"H, image area is about 15.5"x20.5".
 Her tunic is a bit more aqua in person than blue, but I can't seem to get it aqua in pics.
 Back when I bought this, Sonia's similar size portraits of other main crew members were priced at $4900-$5500, but Troi was lower priced for some reason, so I grabbed it up...$3,999 (View)

 "Klingon Bird of Prey" − Made for the Next Generation Porcelain Card Collection from Hamilton.
 Two Bird of Prey ships patrol past a blazing sun.
-Thick black plastic frame, darkish green outer mat with multiple inner matting.
-Framed size is 38.5"Wx29"H, image area is 28"x18.5", painting itself is 29"x19.5".
+Thick black plastic frame, semi-dark green outer mat with multiple inner matting.
+Framed size is 38.5"Wx29"H, image area is 28"x18.5".
 Be the pride of the Empire and the envy of every other Klingon House with this hanging in the back window of your shuttle craft, with your bumper sticker that says "My other ship is a Bird of Prey."
-Appraised back in 1995 for $5800, it can be yours for about 33% off that (a bargain for such an honorable work, plus a free item thrown in), so K'plop down...$3900 (View)
+Appraised back in 1995 for $5800, now just K'plop down...$3,900 (View)

 "Locutus" − Made for the Next Generation Porcelain Card Collection from Hamilton.
 A tribute to the fan favorite episode of "Best of Both Worlds," this features a nice head shot of Capt.
 Picard (played by Patrick Stewart) as his Borg identity "Locutus," with a Borg cube ship holding the Enterprise D in a tractor beam.
-Beautifully framed with double black metal frames, and double matted in a dark green/gray mat, and inner gold mat.
-Framed size is 22"Wx27"H, image area is 13.5"x18.5", painting itself is about 15"x20".
+Double metal frames (outside one is dark purple, inside is black), and double matted in a gray mat, and inner gold mat.
+Framed size is 22"Wx27"H, image area is 13.5"x18.5".
 I didn't get as much off this one as 3 of the others listed, as I bought it before that sale, so it's discounted only a little bit.
-Locutus says, "Buy this painting.
+Locutus says, "Buy this.
 Resistance is futile.
 Your money will be assimilated.
 Make it sold!
-I'm the leader of the X-Men too, and I'm in your mind, buy this!"
+I'm the leader of the X-Men too, and I'm in your mind, so buy this!"
 Appraised at $4500 back in 1995 when it was done...$3,999 (View)

 "Strange New Worlds V" − Made for the cover of the paperback novel of the same name, features most of the more famous ships of Starfleet, from all eras, zooming away from Earth, with a large Roman numeral "V" imposed over Earth.
 Enterprise 1701D is the centerpiece, surrounded by (clockwise) the Daedalus (one of the early Starfleet ships), Defiant, the original Enterprise 1701, Reliant, Voyager, and Enterprise B. Ship art is very popular with posters, and here you get all the main ones on one piece—THE piece, not some paper copy.
-NOT framed, but matted in gray marble outer mat and black inner mat, shrinkwrapped to foamcore board.
-Matted size is 20"Wx30"H, image area is 13.5"x18.5", painting is approx. 14.5"x24".
+NOT framed, but matted in gray marble outer mat and black inner mat, on foam core board.
+Matted size is 20"Wx30"H, image area is 13.5"x18.5".
 Done in 2001, appraised in 2003 for $4500....$2,999 (View)